jiancpp/ccapdev-mco/README.md

 # 🌐 Unsynth
 ## Description
-A web-based application built using React, Vite, and MongoDB for music album and song reviews
+Unsynth is a web-based application built using React, Vite, and MongoDB for music album and song reviews

 ---